nathan5280/callable-journal/README.md

 The callable journal decorator does this and a bit more.
 It works great on API endpoints where you want a nice record of what the endpoint was called with and what it returned.
-By connecting into the standard library logging package it is easy to format and direct journal message to you favorite sink.
+By connecting into the standard library logging package it is easy to format and direct journal message to your favorite sink.
 Frequently, this is stdout on a containerized cloud infrastructure where some sort of filter takes over from there to route you log messages to your logging infrastructure.